radiantearth/stac-spec/item-spec/common-metadata.md

 ### Date and Time Range

-While a STAC resource (e.g. an Item) can have a nominal datetime describing the capture, these properties allow a resource to have a range of capture dates and times.
+While a STAC entity (e.g. an Item) can have a nominal datetime describing the capture, these properties allow a STAC entity to have a range of capture dates and times.
 An example of this is the [MODIS 16 day vegetation index product](https://lpdaac.usgs.gov/products/mod13q1v006/).

 **Important:** Using one of the fields REQUIRES inclusion of the other field as well to enable a user to search STAC records by the provided times.